Whitetigerswt/samp-font-changer/README.md

 ![ScreenShot](https://sixtytiger.com/tiger/random/perfect_height_width.png)

 And thats how it's done.
-You can change the fonts of 3D Text labels, Dialogs, in the same way.
+You can change the fonts of 3D Text labels, Dialogs, in the same way. or leave the default font, and just change the height and width!
+You can use any font installed on your PC.
 I haven't messed around with it a lot yet so I'm not an expert on how pitch, precision, miplevels, actually affect the look of it, but I really look forward to the configs the community can output!!